tomelrod/ansible-role-network_interfaces/README.md

 ```
       hwaddress: aa:bb:cc:dd:ee:ff
 ```
-On some rare occasion it might be good to set whatever option you like.
-Therefore it is possible to use
+On some rare occasion it might be good to set whatever options you like.
+Therefore(Debian systems only) it is possible to use
 ```
       options: